Category Archives: comedy

 The Blu-ray/DVD is out on the streets, and you can get the entire package with all the special featurettes.
 The featurettes include a mini-movie for some more laughs.

-Directed by Seth Gordon, Baywatch follows devoted lifeguard Mitch Buchannon, played by Dwayne Johnson, as he butts heads with a brash recruit, played by Zac Efron.
-Together, they uncover a local criminal plot that threatens the future of the Bay.
+He butts heads with a brash recruit, played by Zac Efron.
+Together, they uncover a local criminal plot that threatens the Bay’s future.

 I never watched the TV Show, and I don’t think I will see the movie.
-Still, I wonder why are the men clad more than the women.
+Still, I wonder why the men are clad more than the women.

 He comes to terms with his biggest nightmare.
 He meets his daughter’s well-meaning but socially awkward Silicon Valley billionaire boyfriend, Laird, played by James Franco.
 A rivalry develops, and Ned’s panic level goes through the roof when he finds himself lost in this glamorous high-tech world and learns that Laird is about to pop the question.